 Cloudland Connector Trail

 This is a long trail that serves as a connector for Five Points Recreation Area.
 It’s in a reclaimed coal mining area with a medium growth forest.
 The trail is shared with mountain bikers too.
 It’s about 14 miles long with 6 miles of travel between the Cloudland Trailhead and Ascalon Trailhead ( Five Points Recreation Area) 3.4 miles through Five Points and 5.6 miles more to the Nickajack Trailhead.
-This seems like a great place to bike or hike if you bike breaks down.
+This seems like a great place to bike or hike if your bike breaks down.

 Can’t Hardly Trail

-This is a hikers only bypass to the Cumberland Connector Trail from the bridge at Bear Creek (about ½ way to the Ascalon trailhead) to the Ascalon Trailhead.
+This is a hiker’s only bypass to the Cumberland Connector Trail from the bridge at Bear Creek (about ½ way to the Ascalon trailhead) to the Ascalon Trailhead.
 We didn’t hike this area but it seems like a good first exploration would be to park at the Ascalon trailhead.
 Then hike an out and back on the Can’t Hardly Trail.
 You can see if the area piques your interest and if the mountain bike traffic is light enough to venture out on the Cloudland Connector Trail.

 Photography Guide to Cloudland Canyon

 - Keep your camera steady – Lots of great options are out there from monopod mounts on hiking sticks to mini tripods to carbon fiber collapsible tripods.
-We came in empty handed but were able to use rocks and posts to steady our camera
+We came in empty handed but were able to use rocks and posts to steady our camera.

 - Use a timer to reduce shutter shock – If you have your camera mounted on a tripod set a 1 second delay to keep down shutter shock.
 If your camera is wi-fi enabled, you can pair it with your phone for a remote operations.
 If you already have a remote trigger, you probably don’t need to read this part.